 A PNWU employee who may have influence in academic assessment or promotion of students may not provide housing/accommodations to students.

 Official Mailing Address

 It is imperative that Student Affairs have current records regarding name, mailing address, telephone number, and emergency contact information.
-PowerCAMPUS Self-Service must be updated immediately with any change in information.
+Students must immediately update any changes in information using PowerCAMPUS Self-Service.

 Official Photo